replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-building-an-air-gap-release/assignment.md

 ![Enabling Airgap Downloads for a Customer](../assets/airgap-customer-enable.png)

-Click the checkbox next to "Airgap Download Enabled" and make sure you "Save Changes" with the bottom on the bottom right.
+Click the checkbox next to "Airgap Download Enabled" and make sure you "Save Changes" with the button on the bottom right.

 Download Airgap Assets
 ======================